dportik/dadi_pipeline/README.md

 This tool is designed to work with the Python package [dadi](https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
 You'll need to be familiar with how dadi works, and some of the basic syntax for writing dadi scripts with python.
 A good resource for all dadi-related questions is the [dadi user group](https://groups.google.com/forum/#!forum/dadi-user).
 Before attempting to use these scripts, read over the user manual for dadi and try running the program with the example files.

 The most current version of this pipeline is designed to run in Python 3 and requires the Python 3 version of `dadi` (tested for v2.0.5).
 The pipeline has been tested with Python 3.7.
 If you need to run the pipeline with Python 2, you could download and use the [v3.0 release here](https://github.com/dportik/dadi_pipeline/releases/tag/v3.0), but this also requires obtaining an older version of `dadi` (v1.x).
-For many reasons, this is not recommended, and you should use the most current versions of dadi and `dadi_pipeline`.
+For many reasons, this is not recommended.
+You should use the most current versions of `dadi` and `dadi_pipeline`, and run them using Python 3.

 ## **Version** <a name="V"></a>

 **The current version of `dadi_pipeline` is v3.1.3, and it has been tested with `dadi` v2.0.5.
 Please ensure you have the latest versions of both `dadi_pipeline` and `dadi` installed.**

-What's new in version 3.1+?
+### What's new in `dadi_pipeline` Version 3.1+?

 Version 3.1.3:
 + Added option to select which optimizer to use.
 Includes the following functions from the `Inferenence.py` module in `dadi`: optimize_log (BFGS method), optimize_log_lbfgsb (L-BFGS-B method), optimize_log_fmin (Nelder-Mead method), and optimize_log_powell (Powell's method).
 For usage details please see section: [Default Optimization Routine Settings](#DOR).